 The Convenience and Quality of Certified Used Cars

 Dealerships and car manufacturers alike prefer to promote certified used vehicles because they understand that customers like the ease of shopping online.
-They also know these certified used cars will sell for more money.
+They also know these certified used cars will sell for more money and that they will not be responsible for the cost of shipping the car to the customer.
 These cars are popular with consumers because they provide peace of mind and confidence knowing that the car has been thoroughly examined by the dealership’s service department.

 Advantages of Buying Certified Used Car From A Car Dealership Rather Than Buying Private